blumareks/2016WoW/README.md

 The next step is to add required frameworks Alternatively you might want to follow the docs and create your own app from scratch.
 In such a case make sure to setup the Swift 2.3 environment paramenter - since Watson Developer Cloud SDK for iOS is using this release of Swift.
-In order to do it in the first window after creating a project set up in the Deployment Infor section the Deployment Setting from 10 (Swift 3.0)
+In order to do it in the first window after creating a project set up in the Deployment Info section the Deployment Target from 10 (Swift 3.0) to 9.3 (Swift 2.3):

 ![Changing from Swift 3.0](https://github.com/blumareks/2016WoW/blob/master/images/setSwift_23_from_30.png "Changing from Swift 3.0")